jconorgrogan/Musing-on-Consciousness/README.md

 - The subjective, qualitative aspect ("what it feels like") of consciousness emerges naturally from this recursive referencing process, as the brain continuously assesses alignment or divergence of current experiences against previously stored invariant templates.
 This ongoing evaluation generates a coherent subjective experience.

 - Consequently, human consciousness diverges fundamentally from animal awareness through this fractal-like internal referencing mechanism—continuously comparing present neural states against context-invariant memory codes to sustain subjective coherence and continuous identity across time.
 ### III.
-The self arrising from infinite recursion of these invariant connections
+The Self Arising from Infinite Recursion of These Invariant Connections

-Illustrative Example:

 - **Stable present state**
   You’re sitting calmly at your desk, feeling neutral.
 Your brain maintains a stable representation: